 Thirty different drivers have finished on the Spanish Grand Prix podium since the event moved to the Catalunya circuit in 1991.

-From those thirty, Michael Schumacher has taken the most podiums here with eleven top three finishes.
+From those thirty, Michael Schumacher has taken the most podiums here with twelve top three finishes.
 Ferrari are the team with the most podiums at the track with 25.
-British drivers have the record for most podium finishes at Catalunya, with twenty.
+British drivers have the record for most podium finishes at Catalunya, with 21.